 Classroom procedures are under the direct control and are the responsibility of the classroom instructor.
-The student shall have books, paper, pencil, pen, a fully charged Chromebook, etc. and all other necessary materials for each class period.
+The student shall have books, paper, pencil, pen and all other necessary materials for each class period.

 EMERENCY DRILLS

 Emergency drills are held during the school year.
 Students should be familiar with the traffic pattern posted in each of the classrooms, and the emergency alarm signal.
 The following instructions are to be carried out: